Chris Getzlaf: Hamilton Tiger-Cats

-Saskatchewan Roughriders
+Saskatchewan Roughriders (first stint)

 Getzlaf was traded to the Saskatchewan Roughriders with Corey Holmes in exchange for Jason Armstead on August 19, 2007.
 While he was on the practice roster during the Roughriders' 2007 Grey Cup victory, he still shared in the win, meaning that both he and his brother, Ryan, ended up 2007 champions with their respective teams.

 Getzlaf started the 2008 season on the practice roster, but with a rash of injuries at the receiver position, he was pressed into action, making his Riders debut on Oct 3, 2008.
 In this game against the Calgary Stampeders, he recorded his first career CFL catch and touchdown, finishing the game with five catches for 47 yards and a touchdown.
 He dressed for the final five games of the season, finishing with 15 catches for 247 yards and two touchdowns.
 He also contributed one catch for 13 yards in the Roughriders' loss to the BC Lions in the 2008 West Semi-Final.

 Heading into the 2009 season, Getzlaf spent the first four weeks as a backup receiver.
 After Andy Fantuz was injured in a week-4 game against Edmonton, Getzlaf started the week-5 game against the Calgary Stampeders.
 He had five receptions for 101 yards and two touchdowns including the opening score of the game and a 65-yard touchdown with 1:17 remaining in the game to give the Roughriders a 24–23 comeback victory.
 It was the first 100-yard receiving game of his career.
 Once Fantuz came back from injury in the Banjo Bowl, Getzlaf retained his starter's position, with Jason Clermont being relegated to a backup role; hence, he started 14 games during the regular season.
 Getzlaf finished with a team-leading six touchdown receptions and was tied with Andy Fantuz for the team lead in two-point conversions with two.
 Of his nine career touchdowns (including post-season), six have come against the Stampeders.
 In the 2009 West Final, Getzlaf had three catches for 21 yards and a touchdown, which was part of the 27-17 win over the Stampeders that featured all Roughrider scoring by Canadian players.
 He had two catches for 15 yards in the 2009 Grey Cup, a 28-27 loss to the Montreal Alouettes.
 On Jan.
 15, 2010, it was formally announced that Getzlaf had re-signed with the Roughriders, rather than becoming a free agent.
 On June 20, 2012, the Riders announced that Getzlaf had signed a contract extension.
 Getzlaf was named the Most Valuable Canadian player in the 101st Grey Cup.
 On December 5, 2013, Getzlaf signed a contract extension with the Roughriders, promising to keep him in Saskatchewan through the 2015 season.
 After not being re-signed following the 2015 season Getzlaf became a free agent on February 9, 2016.